Business Valuations and Divorce

 Once you have completed the business valuation, you need to decide on what course of action you and your ex want to take.
 These are some decisions you will need to make:

 - Are you amicable enough that you can both continue working in the business?
 A new business contract should be written reflecting your stakes as individual assets rather than a marital asset.

 - Will the business be sold and the proceeds divided, along with other marital assets?

 - Will one spouse own the business and compensate the other as part of the property settlement, based on Illinois equitable distribution law?
 In this case, a new contract should be written reflecting both parties’ stakes as individual assets.

 There are a number of professionals who can help to determine the value of a business.
 These experts include:

 - Business brokers

 Every divorce is unique, as is each business situation, so it is most important to have a skilled litigator on your side who has your best interests at heart.
 We have extensive experience with business valuations during divorce, and have helped countless families in similar situations.
 In addition to assuring your rights to a fair valuation and distribution of assets, we will fight to protect your spousal rights and personal assets and guide you through each step of the divorce and post-divorce period.

-For a free initial consultation with an experienced and compassionate attorney call 401-942-2759.
+For a case evaluation with an experienced and compassionate attorney call 401-942-2759.